 - Raise concerns, discuss issues, or propose changes in our Handbook and Playbook.

 - Pick from or contribute back to dotfiles.

-- Explore change to tools and process on the "Research" Trello board
+- Explore change to tools and process.

 - Work on conference and meetup talks and proposals.

 - Organize or attend workshops, meetups, panels, or other speaking events.